 Also unusual was the NSFC Awards’ Best Non-Fiction Film/Documentary winner: Jonathan Caouette’s Tarnation, in which the filmmaker depicts his complex relationship with his mentally ill mother.

-The vast majority of U.S. critics groups have opted for the highly controversial anti-Iraq War, anti-George W. Bush blockbuster Fahrenheit 9/11, directed by the American Far Right’s Public Enemy No. 1, Michael Moore.
+The vast majority of U.S. critics groups (including the New York Film Critics Circle) have opted for the controversial anti-Iraq War, anti-George W. Bush blockbuster Fahrenheit 9/11, directed by the American Far Right’s Public Enemy No. 1, Michael Moore.

 Strangely, Fahrenheit 9/11 isn’t even found among the two immediate Best Non-Fiction Film runners-up.